Maille (company)

-Maille is a brand of mustards originated in Marseille, France, in 1723.
-As a subsidiary of multinational consumer goods company Unilever, which manufactures the mustard at plants globally, the company now also markets cornichons, stoneware, salad dressings, kitchen gifts and oils under the Maille brand—in company stores, through global distribution agreements and online, since 2007.
+Maille is a brand of condiments, which originated as a vinegar manufactury in Marseille, France, in 1723.
+Today it is a subsidiary of multinational consumer goods company Unilever, which produces the brand's mustard at plants globally and markets cornichons, stoneware, salad dressings, kitchen gifts, and cooking oil under the Maille name in company stores, through global retail distribution agreements, and online since 2007.

-Maison Maille, the brand, continues to market traditional dijon mustard and flavored variants through dedicated shops in Dijon, London (2013), New York City (2014), Paris (2015), and Bordeaux (2015), as well as in-store concessions in Chicago, Portland, and San Francisco.
+Maille also markets traditional dijon mustard and flavored variants through dedicated Maison Maille shops in Dijon, London (2013), New York City (2014), Paris (2015), and Bordeaux (2015), as well as in-store concessions in Chicago, Portland, and San Francisco.

+In North America, the Maille mustard distributed in America is made in Canada while the Maille mustard distributed in Canada is exported from France.
+Maille is also exported from France to other European countries such as Poland as well as countries such as Singapore and Australia.